pik-copan/pycopancore/docs/framework_documentation/abstract_level/language_terminology_concepts.rst

-Independently of where processes belong to, they are also distinguished by their formal **process-type** (continuous dynamics given by ordinary differential equations, immediate reactions given by algebraic equations, steps in discrete time, irregular or random events, ..., see :doc:`../process_types/index`) that correspond to different modeling and simulation/solving techniques.
+Independently of where processes belong to, they are also distinguished by their formal **process-type** (continuous dynamics given by ordinary differential equations, (quasi-)instantaneous reactions given by algebraic equations, steps in discrete time, irregular or random events, ..., see :doc:`../process_types/index`) that correspond to different modeling and simulation/solving techniques.